sortecoevo/sortee/content/people.md

 aliases:
 - people-us
 author: ML
-date: "2022-01-06"
+date: "2022-02-12"
-description: People of Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE)
+description: People of the Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology (SORTEE)
 title: People
 ---

-The SORTEE membership has elected three new members of the Board of Directors to begin three year terms in January of 2022: Kaija Gahm (Student seat), Esteban Fernandez-Juricic (Later-career seat), Alexa Fredston (Open seat).

 &nbsp;